ranchordo/Boson-LWJGL/README.md

 # Boson-LWJGL
-This is a recreation of the game Boson X by Mu and Heyo.
-This recreation uses the LightWeight Java Game Library to improve performance.
+Boson-LWJGL is a re-creation of the game Boson X by Mu and Heyo.
+This re-creation uses the LightWeight Java Game Library to improve performance.
 All credit for level design, original game idea, and awesomeness go to them.
 I just rewrote everything.
 I did not use any of their code.
 I used their assets, but the control logic and other programming is mine.
 Everything from the "resources" folder (except for "shaders") was taken from a decompilation of the BosonX Android app.
 Ignore the SyncToy.dat files.